v2keener/gAUdlf/README.md

 # Obsidian AU Vault
-This vault is intended as a public Github repo for for content related to the West Virginia State Technology Conference 2022 presentation on "Note-taking in Obsidian", presented on behalf of West Virginia Network (WVNET), the host of the conference, by Gustavo Keener, a Banner DBA for WVNET.
+This vault is intended as a public Github repo for for content related to the West Virginia State Technology Conference 2022 presentation on "Note-taking in Obsidian"[^1].

 "gAUdlf" means:
 - 'g' for "Gustavo"